Frequently asked questions

 Even if you're only using Poll Everywhere for a single poll on a single day, you still have to purchase a subscription for at least 30 calendar days.
 When the event is over, you would downgrade back to the Free plan to prevent the automatic renewal.
 If the plan continues beyond 30 calendar days, you are still responsible for any account charges, even if you do not use the service.
 There are a lot of boring reasons for this.
 Essentially, it's cheap for us to just give you the rest of the month, so we do.
 In addition, most people prefer to have all the premium features available for testing well before their event.
 Our average customer support effort doesn't differ much for one-time-event users and recurring users.
 We don't know anyone else providing this kind of service for less money, so we say: enjoy your month.
 Please note that with any of our subscription plans, you must change your account back to a Free plan when you are done with it.
 If you do not downgrade your plan it will automatically renew for another month of service.
 Unused or forgotten service will not be refunded or credited.

-Our basic plan is free.
-It allows an unlimited number of polls, and up to 40 votes per poll.
-The free plan includes really great features: Live PowerPoint polls, web voting, widgets, Twitter, downloadable results, and more.
-Check out our paid plans if you need advanced features or have an audience larger than 40.
+Our initial plan is free.
+It allows an unlimited number of polls, and up to 25 responses per poll.
+The free plan includes really great features: Live PowerPoint polls, web responding, widgets, downloadable results, and more.
+Check out our paid plans if you need advanced features or have an audience larger than 25.

 The K-12 and Higher Ed plans will be less expensive than our normal monthly plans if you can commit to a semester or year-long purchase.
 If you're not ready for that, stick with our Business and Non-Profit pricing.